NoodleLink/FunkyLink/README.md

 - 👋 Hi, I’m @FunkyLink
 - 👀 I’m interested in video games and learning to program
 - 🌱 I’m currently learning C, Python and Java, aswell as wanting to continue expanding knowledge on C# :)
-- 💞️ I’m looking to collaborate on game and software development
+- 💞️ I’m looking for an apprenticeship on game and/or software development
 - 🔮 In the future I would like to learn to program using more languages such as ruby aswell as learn to create game art.
 - 📫 How to reach me:
   - Email: gabrielgary@outlook.com